Here we are in November. We just experienced literally the strangest October that I have seen in my 30 years in this industry.

 I expect that since we’ve already seen the estimate from most of the major brokerage houses be doubled as far as the rates of return on the markets.
 I think we’re going to continue to see positive things happen.
 We’re not going to see another 5% or 6% or 7% in the next couple of months I don’t think, but I do think we will continue to see strength in the economy.
 Which should mean that we finish the year positive in the markets.
 I think the 10 Year Treasury is going to wind up about where it was at the beginning of the year or slightly below.

 So, until December 1st, I hope this information was helpful.
 As always, make sure and reach out to your advisors here at Barber Financial Group, and if you’re not a client you’re always welcome to come in for a great second opinion of where you stand today.
-Give us a call at 913-393-100 or fill out the form below to get your complimentary second opinion.
+Give us a call at 913-393-100 or schedule a complimentary consultation below.

 Founder & CEO